Intent, Implementation and Impact

 In addition to Read Write Inc. Nursery resources we have ‘core books’ which we read frequently with the children.
 These books are the type of books that can be re-visited again and again, on different levels to support language development.
 The idea is that children will develop language and increase vocabulary in addition to gaining a love of books and will become very familiar with these known texts so that they can remember and re-tell them.
 Our core books are:

-On Wednesdays we hold ‘open story times’ where our core books are read (mornings –11 am and afternoons 2.40 pm).
+On Wednesdays we hold ‘open story and phonics times’ where our core books are read and phonics teaching modelled (mornings –11 am and afternoons 2.40 pm).
 This is a chance for parents to spend time with their child and enjoy sharing favourite stories within nursery.
-This is currently postponed due to COVID-19 restrictions.

 We also have ‘core rhymes’ which support language development.
 Children chant or sing the rhymes at group and carpet times.
 By the time the children leave nursery they are familiar with each core rhyme.
 Our core rhymes are: